letoram/durden/durden/devmaps/schemes/README.md

 	name = "scheme_name",

--- will be communicated to windows that support color-scheme -- definitions (external) and for the scope it is activated
+-- will be communicated to windows that support color-scheme -- definitions (external) and for the scope it is activated (optional)
 	palette = {
 		primary = {0, 255, 0},
 		secondary = {0, 127, 0},